RichardCByrne/CI-MS3-Floral-Reef/README.md

 ### Code Validation

 -   CSS W3C Validator [Results](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fci-ms3-floral-reef.herokuapp.com%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
     -   The W3C CSS Validator was used to validate all CSS used in the project.
-The validator found errors with some of MDBootstrap's CSS, as well as with custom use of the backdrop-filter property.
-As the backdrop-filter property is being used appropriately in this project and can be found on [developer.mozilla.org](https://developer.mozilla.org/en-US/docs/Web/CSS/backdrop-filter), as well as many other sites such as [CSS Tricks](https://css-tricks.com/almanac/properties/b/backdrop-filter/), I can only assume that the Validator has yet to implement the property into it's checks.
+The validator found errors with some of MDBootstrap's CSS (for which I am not liable), as well as with custom use of the backdrop-filter property.
+Despite the fact that the backdrop-filter property is being used appropriately in this project and can be found on [developer.mozilla.org](https://developer.mozilla.org/en-US/docs/Web/CSS/backdrop-filter), as well as many other sites such as [CSS Tricks](https://css-tricks.com/almanac/properties/b/backdrop-filter/), the decision was made to remove it in order to adhere to Code Institute's criteria, and replace it with large font and a box shadow to achieve similar readability.
+Chrome's dev tools give the button an acceptable accessibility contrast of 15.91.
+In a production website, the backdrop-filter property would be used as it is more visually pleasant and removes all readability issues more efficiently and effectively that then workaround implemented in this version.

 -   HTML W3C Validator [Results](https://validator.w3.org/nu/?doc=https%3A%2F%2Fci-ms3-floral-reef.herokuapp.com%2F)
     -   The E3C HTML validator was used via 'Validate by URI' to validate the HTML.